Metro Manila Skyway: SLEX Elevated Extension

-First proposed by San Miguel Corporation as the Skyway Extension Project in November 2017, the extension project planned to expand the two-lane section from the Skyway Main Line toll plaza to Alabang–Zapote Road to six lanes (three in each direction) and build an extension from South Station in Alabang to the South Luzon Expressway's Susana Heights exit in Muntinlupa.
+First proposed by SMC as the Skyway Extension Project in November 2017, the extension project planned to expand the two-lane section from the Skyway Main Line toll plaza to Alabang–Zapote Road to six lanes (three in each direction) and build an extension from South Station in Alabang to the South Luzon Expressway's Susana Heights exit in Muntinlupa.
 The SLEX Elevated Extension is the first phase of the corporation's three-year expansion project of all toll roads in southern Metro Manila to ease traffic congestion.
 In addition to ramps connecting the South Luzon Expressway section near Soldiers Hills and the Skyway main toll plaza, it will include construction of a northbound ramp connecting the Alabang viaduct to the South Station toll plaza and widening of the South Station toll plaza.

 Construction of the extension began in August 2019.
 To facilitate the extension's construction, the Hillsborough ramps were closed and demolished; the northbound on-ramp was closed in 2020, followed by the southbound off-ramp on April 19, 2021.
 The extension was originally expected to be completed by December 2020.
 However, the COVID-19 pandemic and construction delays postponed the extension opening until 2021.
 A November 21, 2020 construction accident on the East Service Road in Barangay Cupang, Muntinlupa caused delays.
 The 3.99 km northbound section of the project was finished on March 24, 2021, and was soft-opened (toll-free until further notice) on April 11.
 The 3.6 km southbound section then opened on December 10.
 The extension was inaugurated on February 15, 2022, as the South Luzon Expressway (SLEX) Elevated Extension Project.

 Operations and maintenance

 The Skyway is operated and maintained by the Skyway Operations and Maintenance Corporation (SOMCO).
 SOMCO took over the expressway's operations and maintenance from former operator PNCC Skyway Corporation in January 2008 and was declared to comply with the July 2007 Amended Supplemental Toll Operators Agreement (A-STOA) between the PNCC, Citra Metro Manila Tollways Corporation and the Toll Regulatory Board (TRB), which awarded management of the 35 km road to Citra.
 The Skyway uses the Vendeka toll-collection system.
 SOMCO controls the Skyway three main operational functions: traffic safety and management, maintenance, and toll collection.

 The expressway's concessionaire varies by stage.
-The concessionaire of Stages 1 and 2 (known as the South Metro Manila Skyway Project), including the at-grade portion of the South Luzon Expressway from Magallanes to Alabang, is SMC Skyway Corporation (formerly Citra Metro Manila Tollways Corporation, or CMMTC).
-The Stage 3 concessionaire is SMC Skyway Stage 3 Corporation (formerly Citra Central Expressway Corporation), a subsidiary of Stage 3 Connector Tollways Holding Corporation (S3CTH).
+The concessionaire of Stages 1 and 2 (known as the South Metro Manila Skyway Project), including the at-grade portion of the South Luzon Expressway from Magallanes to Alabang, and SLEX Elevated Extension is SMC Skyway Corporation (formerly Citra Metro Manila Tollways Corporation, or CMMTC).
+The concessionaire of Stage 3 is SMC Skyway Stage 3 Corporation (formerly Citra Central Expressway Corporation), a subsidiary of Stage 3 Connector Tollways Holding Corporation (S3CTH).

-The aforementioned companies are subsidiaries of San Miguel Corporation through SMC Infrastructure, which is also the concessionaire of Skyway Extension or SLEX Elevated Extension Project.
+The aforementioned companies are subsidiaries of San Miguel Corporation through SMC Infrastructure.